Code-Institute-Submissions/CobraKai/README.md

 As a returning customer I want:
 1. To see the times and dates of upcoming classes
 2. Updated photographs from recent classes and competitions
-3. I need to have a contact telephone number
+3. To have a contact telephone number

 As a parent of customers I need:
 1. To know the instructors are qualified and trustworthy